Photograph of Koala

 Weedy Sea Dragons may be seen off Portsea Pier, at the end of the Mornington Peninsula south of Melbourne, and at the dive site known as Studio One, Deep Glen Bay, Tasmania.

-Other Natural Wonders of Southeastern Australia
+Other Natural Wonders of Southeast Australia

 Twelve Apostles Limestone sea stacks off the coast of Victoria, southwest of Melbourne, which rise to 65 m (213 ft).

-Best Sites for Wildlife in Southeastern Australia
+Best Sites for Birds and other wildlife in Southeast Australia

 Photograph of Hooded Plover